Inhakki/rogue/README.md

 modal.show(); // show the modal

 ```
-A working example of how to create a modal can be found [here](examples/modal.html).
+A more advanced example of how to create a modal can be found [here](examples/modal.html).

 ## Dependencies